Invoicing Vietnamese Clients: VAT, Hóa Đơn Đỏ and Tax Codes

 - A digital signature USB token

-You cannot issue a hóa đơn đỏ as a tourist or even a DTV holder without registering.
+You cannot issue a hóa đơn đỏ as a tourist or on any non-Vietnamese-employment visa class without first registering for one of the vehicles below.
 You can issue an informal receipt but it has no tax value.

 Personal tax code as freelancer